MiAD: Mirage Atom Diffusion for De Novo Crystal Generation: Experiments

 Comparison in Table~\ref{tab:table_sun_dft} presents the results, demonstrating MiAD performance against existing approaches, with respect to the S.U.N. metric, where stability is assessed via DFT~\citep{kohn1965self} according to the protocol described in Appendix~\ref{sup:dft-details}.
-As outlined in Section~\ref{sec:metrics}, this configuration represents the most rigorous S.U.N. evaluation and currently prevails over all other approaches.
-While MiAD exhibits a lower fraction of stable crystals compared to ADiT \citep{joshi2025allatomdiffusiontransformersunified}, this is attributable to the tendency of this model to replicate training set samples.
+As outlined in Appendix~\ref{sup:metrics}, this configuration represents the most rigorous S.U.N. evaluation and currently prevails over all other approaches.
+While MiAD exhibits a lower fraction of stable crystals compared to ADiT \citep{joshiall}, this is attributable to the tendency of this model to replicate training set samples.
+This can be seen by comparing ADiT and MiAD in terms of the uniqueness and novelty rates among stable crystals, reported in the Unique\&Novel column of Table~\ref{tab:table_sun_dft}.
 Consequently, stability alone is insufficient as a measure of generative model quality.
 At the same time, MiAD exhibits a lower fraction of unique and novel crystals among stable compared to WyFormer, while exceeding the last one in terms of stability rate.
 Therefore, MiAD achieves superior overall S.U.N. performance relative to all baselines ($+25\%$ relative to the closest competing method) due to the best trade-off between stability, uniqueness, and novelty.
 Another significant observation is that the incorporation of mirage infusion enhances the performance of the original DiffCSP model by up to $\times2.5$ times, representing a substantial improvement.

 Furthermore, some works only report S.U.N. computed with MLIPs, presumably due to computational constraints.
-MiAD comparison to them is presented in Table~\ref{tab:table_sun_mlips}; that MiAD shows the best performance there as well.
+Table~\ref{tab:table_sun_mlips} shows that MiAD also outperforms these models as well.

+\paragraph{Scalability} The proposed model incurs higher computational costs due to the increased average number of atoms per generated crystal.
+Additionally, mirage infusion requires more optimization iterations to achieve optimal performance.
+Details about computational overhead are provided in Appendix~\ref{sup:comp_overhead}.
+Experiments demonstrating the scalability of the proposed method to tasks with a higher maximum number of atoms are conducted on the MPTS-52 dataset and provided in Appendix~\ref{sup:scalability}.
+There, we also introduce MiAD-WRNA, a dynamic mirage sampling that substantially mitigates the computational overhead, reducing the training time multiplier from $\times 2.26$ to $\times 1.14$ relative to the baseline, while preserving quality improvements.
+Finally, the scalability of the proposed model on larger datasets is demonstrated in Appendix~\ref{sup:alexmp20}, where we evaluate MiAD on the large-scale Alex-MP20 dataset \citep{zeni2025generative}.
+We show that MiAD successfully scales to this broader distribution without additional hyperparameter tuning, achieving SOTA performance.